chrisnoonan98675/site/xl-release/how-to/execute-tasks-sequentially-within-parallel-groups.markdown

 Actually, though, parallel groups can do more than that!
 By defining dependencies between tasks in a parallel group, you can "chain" some or all of the tasks in a parallel group into a sequence.
 A parallel group, in effect, is actually a "task group" that supports fully parallel and fully sequential execution, as well as any combination in between.

+Note that since XL Release 5.0.0 there is also a new task type "sequential group" which can be used if you want children tasks to be executed sequentially.

 For example, a question was asked how XL Release could execute deployments to multiple servers in parallel, with the tasks on each server executing sequentially.
 Here's how:

 Inside the Deploy phase below, I have an outer parallel group Concurrent Server Deployments, which groups the tasks for the server.
 I have two sequential tasks per server: deploy and then check results.